Acaisoft/tf-gcp-gke-cluster/README.md

 Compatible provider `1.19.1` (**stable**)

+This fork provides an ability to use this module with terragrunt.

+## Requirements

+To use this module with terragrunt you need to:
+- crate google service account and provide file with key
+- crate google bucket for storing state proposes

 ## Examples

 * 1 cluster, 1 default node pool (2 nodes (10GB/node) n1-standard-1), latest version of Kubernetes for each node,